barbudodev/algorithms_datastructures/README.md

-# Books to learn Data Structures and Algorithms
+# Resources to learn Data Structures and Algorithms

 ## Book 1